Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Can Running Negatively Impact Testosterone?

-Cortisol levels are known to impair your body's capability of producing serum testosterone [5].
+According to NIH, cortisol levels are known to impair your body's capability of producing serum testosterone [5].

-Data from research with male endurance athletes discovered that a long continuous run on a treadmill for 97 minutes at 75% of the participant’s maximal speed generated a substantial drop in free testosterone levels [6].
+Data from research by NIH with male endurance athletes discovered that a long continuous run on a treadmill for 97 minutes at 75% of the participant’s maximal speed generated a substantial drop in free testosterone levels [6].

 This reduction lasted for 72 hours following the workout session.